soham595/imgCompressor/README.md

 # smartDiag
-Better prediction to help doctors by using machine learning in various fields of medical science.
+Better prediction to help doctors by using Machine Learning in various fields of Medical Science.

 > python manage.py livereload  -> hot reloading